identicalsnowflake/hlrdb/README.md

 ### Other Redis structures

-For lists and sorted sets, you may optionally provide a `TrimScheme` (an alias for `(MaxLength , Probability)`).
+For lists and sorted sets, you may optionally provide a `TrimScheme` (a record with two fields, `softCardinality :: Integer` and `trimProbability :: Double`).
 When provided, HLRDB will automatically trim the structures in Redis to their proper size whenever data is added.

 ```haskell
 -- hset, basically a sub-hash table with a few extra primitive commands